jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
 1. AIGC and effects
-2. Belief in conspiracy theories
+2. Media psychology in human-machine interaction
-4. Information strategy
-5. Public opinion
+3. Science, technology and socio-politics

 ------